 - Working in such cross-culture helped me improve my communication skills more than any of my school or college life summed together.

-– Working with client directly made me confident and I realized software is not just coding but lot of business around it.
+- Working with the client directly made me confident and I realized software is not just coding but a lot of business around it.

 Now coming to cons.
 I am only speaking about cons on how job affected my career, but not how job affected my life like being in Noida, away from family, food, shelter blab-blab: